 As these star collapse on themselves, their gravitational field becomes stronger.
 If it’s massive enough, the speed required to escape the compressing star’s gravity becomes greater and greater until it is faster than the speed of light.
 This is when a black hole forms.
 An event horizon essentially defines the size of a black hole, it’s the boundary beyond which not even light can escape, so anything that passes the event horizon surface, cannot come back out.

-Science Over Everything: So what are gravity waves and how do you detect such a thing?
+CA: So what are gravitational waves and how do you detect such a thing?

 AB: Another prediction of GR is that things such as merging black holes will release an enormous amount of energy as they orbit closer to each other and eventually merge into one.
 This emission is called gravitational waves, which are essentially ripples in spacetime, similar to waves from dropping a rock in a pond.